TAMU-CSCE435-Pearce/Project_2024/Report.md

 3. Brandon Cisneros
 4. Christiana Vancura

 ## 2. Project topic (e.g., parallel sorting algorithms)
 This project seeks to both implement and evaluate the similarities and differences between different parallel sorting algorithms with regards to problem size, problem type, and behavior regarding both strong and weak scaling.
 The parallel sorting algorithms chosen for the scope of this project include the following: bitonic, sample, merge, and radix sort.

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 #### Bitonic Sort:
-Bitonic sort assumes an imput size that is a power of 2.
+Bitonic sort assumes an input size that is a power of 2.
 This algorithm uses many different processors as a network of comparators in order to sort a sequence.
 This algorithm must first ensure that data is in a bitonic sequence before sorting.
 A sequence of numbers is bitonic if it consists of a first substring of strictly non-decreasing numbers, followed by a substring of strictly non-increasing numbers.
 Once a bitonic sequence is generated, the algorithm can then merge the sequence into a fully sorted list.
 This can be repeated at scale to sort large sequences.
 To implement this sorting algorithm, we will be using the MPI architecture.

 #### Sample Sort:
 Sample sort does not assume any input size, but will split the input into p (the number of processors) buckets.
 Thus it will be easier to use inputs of size powers of 2.
 The algorithm splits the initial input into p sections, sorts them using quicksort, and samples s elements from each.
-These samples are then sorted, and p-1 elements are chosen as splitters.
-The total input is then split into p buckets, which are sorted using bucket sort by each processor.
+These samples are then sorted (again using quicksort), and p-1 elements are chosen as splitters.
+Each processor splits its input bucket based on the splitters and sends the resultant buckets to the corresponding processor (bucket 0 to 0, 1 to 1, and so on).
+The total input is thus split into p buckets, which are sorted using bucket sort by each processor.
+These are then combined to return a sorted list.
 We will be using MPI architecture to implement sample sort.

 #### Merge Sort:
 Merge sort works by repeatedly merging larger and larger sorted subsets of an array.